 UV absorbing chemicals are added to these fabrics to give constant protection against the sun’s rays.

-These fabrics should have UPF (Ultraviolet Protection Factor) ratings and agency wise / country wise approvals to be authentic.
+These fabrics should have UPF (Ultraviolet Protection Factor) ratings and agency-wise / country-wise approvals to be authentic.

 Solumbra is a patented fabric in this category with FDA approval regarding its sun protection capabilities.
 It is owned by Sun Precautions, one of the world’s leading manufacturers of sun-protective clothing.
 It is supposed to block 97% of the sun’s harmful UVA and UVB rays.
-Read more about Solumbra in the Wikipedia page here.
+Read more about Solumbra on the Wikipedia page here.